-The American Hairless Terrier is one of the few hairless dog breeds that’s recognized by the AKC.
-Developed in Louisiana in the 70’s, the American Hairless was made for allergy-sensitive owners.
+The American Hairless Terrier is one of a few hairless dog breeds that has been recognized by the AKC.
+First bred in Louisiana during the 1970’s, the American Hairless Terrier was made specially for allergy-sensitive owners.

 These dogs are Rat Terriers, but hairless.
-As a matter of fact, they’re a natural variation of the Rat Terrier.
-Breeding for these dogs didn’t happen until a hairless Rat Terrier was born into a litter in Louisiana.
+As a matter of fact, they’re a natural variation of Rat Terriers without purpose-breeding needed.
+Though, breeding for these dogs didn’t happen until a hairless Rat Terrier was born into a litter in Louisiana.

 American Hairless Temperament

-While they play well with children, they can be a little protective of them (and the rest of the family).
+And while they play well with children, they can be a little protective of them (and the rest of the family pack too).
 That being said, the American Hairless is a great watchdog for all types of people, especially those suffering from allergies.

 Highlights: Loyal, Docile, Vigilant

-These ancient dogs have very “primitive instincts.”
+These ancient Xolo dogs have very “primitive instincts.”
 For example, their hunting and social instincts are not like very many dogs.
 And because these dogs weren’t bred for a certain job, these dogs had very little modification or human intervention.

 With that said, the Xoloitzcuintli is a very intelligent dog breed, though they weren’t tested in Coren’s smartest dog breeds list.
 On the other hand, they can be sensitive at times, but they’re typically lively and energetic dogs.

 With strong hunting instincts, they’ll need plenty of socialization to get along with other dogs and small pets.
 They can become excellent companions to children, though some extra training may be necessary.
 The earlier the better with the Xolo.

 3. Peruvian Inca Orchid